top of page

 We choose to breed because our society NEEDS physically and psychologically HEALTHY animal companions.

-Not the ones costing thousands of dollars or the ones rescued and needing homes.
+We don't need the ones costing thousands of dollars or the ones that have been rescued and need homes.

 We need to intentionally and responsibly breed healthy animals for our companions and friends.

 I don't want to see more animals inbred or line-bred to achieve the latest and most popular look and style.
-In some cases, the cost of the 'purebred' has already become irreparable.
+In some cases, the cost of 'purebred' health has already become irreparable.

-I don't want them fiddled with and stylized to be without fur, facial structure, exaggerated traits or supersized, and - I certainly don't want them malnourished, traumatized, and terrified of life.
+I don't want them fiddled with and stylized without fur, altered facial structure, exaggerated traits, or supersized, and I certainly don't want them malnourished, traumatized, and terrified of life.

-Every animal deserves to be cared about and allowed to start life 'responsibly bred'!
+Every animal deserves to be cared for and allowed to start life 'responsibly bred'!

-We are given dire warnings not to breed our companion animals.
+We are given dire warnings not to breed any animal other than pedigree (purebred) animals.

-These warnings come with many worst-case scenarios, complete with some serious fear-mongering.
+These warnings come with many worst-case scenarios, complete with serious fear-mongering.

 "The number of homeless pets, dogs and cats alike, unable to find forever homes is heartbreaking."